Marsview/Realtime-streams-playground-nodejs/README.md

  Once you click record you can start speaking into the mic and Marsview will stream back the realtime analytics of your audio and display it in the appropriate boxes

+ **note: Audio should be of format LINEAR16 at 16000hz for best performance